ljunggren/boozang-docs/README.md

 To find current supported command-line options, see Github readme: https://github.com/ljunggren/bz-puppeteer

 ## Parallel test execution

+*This functionality has been greatly improved in 2021.
+Find the latest information in our blog: https://boozang.com/distributed-testing-part-1/ and https://boozang.com/distributed-testing-part-2/*

 Installing the Docker container makes it dead simple to create your test execution scripts.
 Here are a few examples